This is the eleventh in a series of notes to fifteen lectures for my class ITSF5016 "Ethnography of Education"

-1. altogether a recent development
+1. altogether a very recent development

 2. the current final stage in the tightly controlled, highly scripted, and massively consequential institutions of the (democratic, liberal, Euro-American, industrialized, capitalistic, modern, post-modern, 20th-century) times we have all been inhabiting at least since the 1940s (G.I.
 Bill) in the United States, the 1960s in Europe (and still in the future in many parts of the world)